-Before you can start a business, you need to decide on a business structure, which is how a business is organized to operate.
-This choice impacts the legal and operational framework of a company, including how it is organized, managed, and taxed.
+Before starting a business, you need to decide on a business structure, which is how a business is set up to operate.
+This choice impacts a company’s legal and operational framework, including how it is organized, managed, and taxed.

-One option is the Alabama LLC, which is a business structure that is created under state law.
-They provide their owners with personal liability protection and the potential to save money on taxes.
+One option is the Alabama LLC, a business structure created under state law.
+LLCs provide their owners with personal liability protection and the potential to save money on taxes.
 With our guide, you can learn how to form an LLC in Alabama without an attorney.

 Featured LLC Formation Services